nghttp2/nghttp2/python/README.rst

 cython.

-This is experimental and adds some dependencies which is a bit hard to check, so this extension module does not built with usual ``make install`` in the top directory.
+This is experimental and adds some dependencies which is a bit hard to check, so this extension module does not built with usual ``make`` in the top directory.
 Instead, a user has to run ``make build_ext`` in this directory.

 The build extension module is called ``nghttp2``.